upf-gti/CGFrameworkStudent/README.md

 cmake .. -DCMAKE_POLICY_VERSION_MINIMUM=3.12
 ```

-This will generate a Visual Studio project inside the folder ``build/`` (.sln) that you can use to compile and debug the framework.
+Double click on the ``.sln`` VS project inside the ``build/`` folder.

+You are all set!

-Check how to [create your own repository](https://github.com/upf-gti/CGFrameworkStudent?tab=readme-ov-file#creating-your-own-repository).
-(Optional)
+Remember you can optionally [create your own repository](#creating-your-own-repository).

 ## Mac

-You need XCode installed in your system (you may need to update MacOS version), Homebrew to install the missing libraries and also *CMake*.
+1. Install XCode (you may need to update MacOS version)

-To install Homebrew open a terminal and run this command:
+2. Install Homebrew (to install the missing libraries).
+Open a terminal and run this command:
 ```console
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-Continue by installing *cmake* using this command:
+3. Install *CMake*:
 ```console
 brew install cmake
 ```

+#### Configure the project: <br>
-Once you have all required open a MacOS Terminal, go to the project folder and do this steps:
+Open a MacOS Terminal, go to the project folder, and run:
 ```console
 cd CGFrameworkStudent
 mkdir build && cd build
 cmake -G "Xcode" ..
 ```

-This will generate a XCode project inside the folder ``build/`` that you can use to compile and debug the framework.
+This will generate a XCode project inside the folder ``build/``.

+You are all set!

-Check how to [create your own repository](https://github.com/upf-gti/CGFrameworkStudent?tab=readme-ov-file#creating-your-own-repository).
-(Optional)
+Remember you can optionally [create your own repository](#creating-your-own-repository).

 ### How to solve errors in Mac build

-If this process leads to cmake errors, run this command an try again:
+If *CMake* fails, run this command an try again:
 ```console
 sudo xcode-select --reset
 ```